curl/everything-curl/libcurl-drive-multi.md

 And again, you can add and remove easy handles to the multi handle at any point during the looping.
 Removing a handle mid-transfer will, of course, abort that transfer.

+## When is a single transfer done?

+As the examples above show, a program can detect when an individual transfer completes by seeing that the `transfers_running` variable decreases.

+It can also call `curl_multi_info_read()`, which will return a pointer to a struct (a "message") if a transfer has ended and you can then find out the result of that transfer using that struct.

+When you do multiple parallel transfers, more than one transfer can of course complete in the same `curl_multi_perform` invoke and then you might need more than one call to `curl_multi_info_read` to get info about each completed transfer.